 Some of us have been suffering from deep withdrawal symptoms, fondly reminiscing now of the little things in life we enjoyed pre-Covid-19.
 The other day in our work group chat, my colleague expressed, with a shared photo to boot, how she sorely missed the office coffee machine.
 This was followed by another colleague saying how she missed her walks to get her regular dose of cappuccino at her fave baristas located near to our office building.
 I have come to realise that addiction to good coffee is a very real thing people.

-These abnormalities which have been coined our “new normal”, are what we are slowing becoming accustomed to since President Cyril Ramaphosa made the critical decision to institute a national 21-day lockdown (recently extended to an extra 14 days), pleading with our country’s citizens to stay home.
+These abnormalities which have been coined our “new normal”, are what we are slowly becoming accustomed to since President Cyril Ramaphosa made the critical decision to institute a national 21-day lockdown, pleading with our country’s citizens to stay home.
 And lest not forget, to religiously wash our hands.
 But something else quickly transpired as we embarked on this lockdown period.
 There has been an enormous show of a robust and collaborative effort between government and business, from wealthy families to aid organisations to those community members who help those in need, and our beloved artists – from comedians to musicians to painters.
 All coming together via telephone line or virtual communication and social media platforms, to inspire the masses to not lose hope and to help fight this pandemic.
 Not to mention our medical fraternity and all those at the coalface of aiding those affected by the virus.
 Many of us have been using our time stuck indoors to tap into our creative juices, crafting funny clips and memes.
-We are a country who still like to laugh despite the hardships we endure.
+We are a country that still likes to laugh despite the hardships we endure.
 Others have offered entertainment in the form of home-made music videos and messages of motivation, trying to spread some positive vibes through the online stratosphere.

 We here at Datafin, fortunate to still work throughout the lockdown, have been trying to maintain our team spirit through regular video call meetings and group chats.
-We’ve been sharing not only the joys but the struggles of working remote.
-Some of us having to juggle in addition to work, home schooling and caring for our little ones.
-But we are committed to continue serving our clients and candidates, not only to keep the company and our livelihoods afloat, but for the common good of making our contribution to keeping our economy alive.
+We’ve been sharing not only the joys but the struggles of working remotely.
+Some of us have to juggle in addition to work, home schooling, and caring for our little ones.
+But we are committed to continue serving our clients and candidates, not only to keep the company and our livelihoods afloat but for the common good of making our contribution to keeping our economy alive.